Luwian language: Hieroglyphic Luwian

 Hieroglyphic Luwian (luwili) is the corpus of Luwian texts written in a native script, known as Anatolian hieroglyphs.
 It is recorded in official and royal seals and a small number of monumental inscriptions.
-Once thought to be a variety of the Hittite language, "Hieroglyphic Hittite" was formerly used to refer to the language of the same inscriptions, but this term is now obsolete.
+It was once thought to be a variety of the Hittite language, and the term "Hieroglyphic Hittite" was formerly used to refer to the language of the same inscriptions, but this term is now obsolete.
 The dialect of Luwian hieroglyphic inscriptions appears to be either Empire Luwian or its descendant, Iron Age Luwian.

 The earliest hieroglyphs appear on official and royal seals, dating from the early 2nd millennium BC, but only from the 14th century BC is the unequivocal evidence for a full-fledged writing system.
 Dutch Hittitologist Willemijn Waal has argued that Luwian Hieroglyphic was already used for writing on wooden writing boards from the early second millennium BC onwards, but the argument has not been widely accepted.
 The first monumental inscriptions confirmed as Luwian date to the Late Bronze Age, c.
 14th to 13th centuries BC.
 After some two centuries of sparse material, the hieroglyphs resume in the Early Iron Age, c.
 10th to 8th centuries BC.
 In the early 7th century BC, the Luwian hieroglyphic script, by then aged more than 700 years, falls into oblivion.

 The first report of a monumental inscription dates to 1850, when an inhabitant of Nevşehir reported the relief at Fraktin.
 In 1870, antiquarian travellers in Aleppo found another inscription built into the south wall of the Al-Qaiqan Mosque.
 In 1884, Polish scholar Marian Sokołowski discovered an inscription near Köylütolu, in western Turkey.
 The largest known inscription was excavated in 1946 in Karatepe.
 Luwian hieroglyphic texts contain a limited number of lexical borrowings from Hittite, Akkadian, and Northwest Semitic; the lexical borrowings from Greek are limited to proper nouns, although common nouns borrowed in the opposite direction do exist.

 A decipherment was presented by Emmanuel Laroche in 1960, building on partial decipherments proposed since the 1930s.
 Corrections to the readings of certain signs as well as other clarifications were given by David Hawkins, Anna Morpurgo Davies and Günther Neumann in 1973, generally referred to as "the new readings".